chrisgrieser/drafts-snooze/README.md

 # Snooze a Draft

-**This setup enables you to „snooze“ drafts by sending them to the Reminders App and fetching them back when they are due.**
+**This setup enables you to „snooze“ drafts from the [Drafts App](https://getdrafts.com/) by sending them to the Reminders App and fetching them back when they are due.**

 ---